 Students who are interested in studying abroad should start planning early, since it may be necessary to take some courses ahead of schedule to prepare for the trip or in order to graduate on time.
 Janet Lilly is the Study Abroad Advisor and should be contacted directly if there is interest in any of our study abroad opportunities.
-Information sessions are held each semester in the International Programs Center (IPC).
+(IPC).
 Students are encouraged to visit the Office of International Programs for further information about application deadlines.

-SUMMER DANCE AND DANCE & TECHNOLOGY INTENSIVES

-The school hosts one-week Summer Dance Technique and Repertory Intensive each June.
+SUMMER DANCE AND DANCE & TECHNOLOGY INTENSIVES The school hosts one-week Summer Dance Technique and Repertory Intensive each June.
 The Technique Intensive is intended to augment the training of dance majors and accelerate their progress to degree.
-This intensive is also open to rising high school juniors and seniors and students from other universities.
+This intensive is also available to rising high school juniors and seniors and students from other universities.